Apple Configurator

 ‘Cause everyone needs a little TLC

-This semester, in conjunction with the Central University Libraries (CUL), the Office of Information Technology (OIT) at SMU is soft launching the new Touch Learning Center or TLC.
+This semester, the Central University Libraries (CUL), the Office of Information Technology (OIT) at SMU is soft launching the new Touch Learning Center or TLC.
 The Touch Learning Center provides space for faculty and students to test apps and to experiment with the touch environment.
 The TLC is:

 • A laboratory to explore the uses of touch computing in the classroom and to produce and/or present multimedia projects, for example, staff training videos, conference presentations, etc.